raspberrypilearning/flappy-astronaut/worksheet.md

 	**If you're using the trinket.io emulator, you'll need to stop at this point, as it doesn't yet support threading, and start working locally on your computer.**

-1. Now you can turn the function call in the `while` loop into a threaded function call, that will be called every two seconds
+1. Now you can turn the function call in the `while` loop into a threaded function call, that will be called every two seconds:

 	```python
 	while not game_over: